CONDITIONS TREATED

 • Throwing repeated temper tantrums

-• Excessively arguing with adults especially those with authority
+• Excessively arguing with adults, especially those with authority

-• Deliberately trying to annoy or upset others or being easily annoyed by others
+• Deliberately trying to annoy or upset others, or being easily annoyed by others

 • Blaming others for their mistakes

-• Having frequent out bursts of anger and resentment
+• Having frequent outbursts of anger and resentment

 • Being spiteful and seeking revenge